10 Crafty Ways To Recycle Greeting Cards

 2) Sewing Cards: Glue the front and back covers of the card together.
 Punch holes around the edges.
 Make a knot in a new shoelace and show your child how to sew.

 4) Framed Art: Greeting-less cards can also be made into wall art using dollar store picture frames.
-They will look better if you mat them first with a slice of textured scrapbooking paper.

 9) Origami: Recycled greeting cards are perfect for origami.
 Tiny boxes are easy and fun to make.